 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
-C2 ARSON No Timescale Wheelie bins are currently stored up against the external walls in close proximity to windows.
-Provide a bin compound away from the block as currently intended within the three-year plan.
-C21 F1 LIGHTNING No Timescale A lightning protection system was not observed.
-Recommend management undertake a risk assessment of the building to determine if lightning protection is required.
-P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale The resident in flat 17 allowed access and there was a hard-wired smoke alarm in the hallway.
-Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is recommended that an interconnected hardwired heat alarm is provided in the kitchen of this flat and any others similarly affected.
+P7 MEANS OF GIVING WARNING IN CASE OF FIRE Medium The resident in flat 16 allowed access and there was a battery operated stand-alone smoke alarm in the hallway.
+The hard-wired smoke alarm that was once positioned in the hallway had been removed by Berneslai Homes as it was no longer functioning and the battery one had been supplied and fitted in the interim.
+It is understood that a job has been raised to replace the hard-wired smoke alarm.
+In the medium term, replace the hard-wired smoke alarm as intended.
+Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that a Grade D1 LD2 system should be installed in the flat and any other flats similarly affected as per British Standards recommendations.
+It is recommended that this performed in the longer term, e.g., during the next programmed EICR.
+A Grade D1 LD2 system would be appropriate for flat 16 as there is a door between the lounge and kitchen, which may have been fitted by the resident.
+It is recommended that in those flats where no door exists, an interconnected hardwired heat alarm is provided in the kitchen.
 This could be performed in the longer term, e.g., during the next programmed EICR.
 Upgrading to a Grade D1 LD2 system by providing smoke alarm coverage in the lounge is not advised due to the open plan lounge/kitchen arrangement and the likelihood of numerous false alarms.
-Work should be done by a third party accredited fire alarm company.
-Q4 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT No Timescale Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the top floor flats.
-In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.
-If not already done so, in the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
-This is considered to be a very low priority recommendation as within other identical blocks sampled there was a masonry wall in the roof void between the flats and the common area.
-Q41 Q5 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT No Timescale The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.
+A third party accredited fire alarm engineer is required to carry out any work necessary.
+13/02/2023 P71, P72 Q4 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT No Timescale Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has been sealed up, however the resident in flat 16 kindly allowed the assessor to survey the roof void from an access hatch within their flat.
+A masonry wall was present between the flat and the common areas.
+The access hatch within the flat was considered to be of low fire resistance.
+In the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
+This is considered to be a very low priority recommendation due to the masonry wall in the roof void between the flats and the common area.
+Q41, Q42 Q5 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT No Timescale The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.
 In the longer term, such as during a significant refurbishment of the premises, replace the electric meter cabinets are ground and first floor level with cabinets that have a minimum of 30-minutes fire resistance.
 Q51